Sterile Processing Technician: A Rewarding Career in Healthcare

 A Sterile Processing Technician, also known as a Central Service Technician, is a critical healthcare team member responsible for sterilizing and preparing medical instruments for surgical procedures.
-With the increasing demand for healthcare services, the demand for Sterile Processing Technicians is also increasing.
-In this article, we will explore the role of Sterile Processing Technicians, their duties and responsibilities, education and training requirements, and career opportunities in this field.
+The need for Sterile Processing Technicians is also increasing with the demand for healthcare services.

 The duties and responsibilities of Sterile Processing Technicians include the following: